Khushi477/Cricket-Analysis/README.md

 4. **Final XI Selection**: Based on the analysis, a final XI team was suggested to form a strong lineup against any team in the world.

 ## Reguirements
-   Python 3.x
+Python 3.x,
-   Jupyter Notebook
+Jupyter Notebook,
-   PowerBI
+PowerBI,
-   Excel
+Excel,
 Bright Data

 ## Usage
 **Web Scraping**